greatexpectationslabs/ge_tutorials/README.md

 # Great Expectations Pipeline Tutorial

-This is a typical end-to-end project with dbt, GE, airflow for the purpose of demonstrating how to implement Great Expectations alongside dbt and airflow.
-The purpose of this tutorial is to show how the individual components work together.
-Therefore, both the dbt and the Great Expectations components are kept fairly trivial, but hopefully realistic.
+The purpose of this example is to show how [Great Expectations](https://greatexpectations.io) can protect a data pipeline from bad data and code bugs.

-**Please note** This tutorial is a proof of concept and (as of March 2020) still new/work in progress.
-Feel free to provide *feedback via Slack, a GitHub issue, or just fork it and show us your own implementation*, we'll be happy to answer questions and iterate on the content to make it more useful for the community!
+**Please note** This tutorial is work in progress.
+Feel free to provide *feedback via our [Slack channel](https://greatexpectations.io/slack), a GitHub issue, or just fork it and show us your own implementation*, we'll be happy to answer questions and iterate on the content to make it more useful for the community!

-## Setup

-In order to run this project, you will need to go through some basic setup steps.

-### Database setup
-For the purpose of this demo, we assume you have a relational database available that can be accessed using a SQLAlchemy connection URL.
-We developed the tutorial using a postgres database.
-Of course, this can be replaced by any other DBMS when working on a real pipeline.

-### Install and configure tools
-* airflow - run `airflow initdb`, set up `$AIRFLOW_HOME` and point the dags_folder in airflow.cfg to the project path
-* dbt - set up your database connection in the dbt_profile.yml (see the example_dbt_profile.yml in this project)
-* great_expectations - no further setup needed

-### Environment variables

-The pipeline's configuration variables are passed using environment variables.
-Set the following variables:
-* `export GE_TUTORIAL_DB_URL=postgresql://your_user:your_password@your_dh_host:5432/your_db_name`
-* `export GE_TUTORIAL_PIPELINE_ROOT_PATH=your_project_path`

 ## Pipeline overview

 The pipeline will look familiar to lots of data teams working with ELT pattern.
 It loads data from files into a database and then transforms it.

+Airflow is used to orchestrate the pipeline. dbt is used to transform for the "T" step of ELT.

+The purpose of this tutorial is to show how the individual components work together.
+Therefore, the Airflow setuo and the dbt DAG are kept fairly trivial, but hopefully realistic.

 This repo contains two implementations of this data pipeline:
 * before Great Expectations was added - in `pipeline_without_great_expectations` folder